PopeyeTheSailorsCat/company_names_matches/README.md

 1) Dmitry  - Manager, Organization of the team's work, etc...
 2) Pavel - Processing text into vectors, comparing vectors.
 Description in the README
 3) Margarita - Data processing, Description of processing in README

+## Original data
+You can find original data by path data/train.csv